Last updated 19 July 2021

 Changes to benefits

 Some benefit amounts have been raised to help people during this difficult time.
-If you are already claiming a benefit, it will be extended for three months from 23 March.
+If you are already claiming a benefit, check online to find out if your claim will be extended.
 If your circumstances change, tell the DWP online.

 Read the government information about sick pay, including how to claim and how long you can get it.